 Appropriate Technology—Green and Energy-saving

-Green and energy-saving technologies appropriate to local climate was used.
-Central air-conditioner is powered by the frequency-conversion integrated refrigeration station.
+Green and energy-saving technologies appropriate to local climate were used.
+A central air-conditioner is powered by the frequency-conversion integrated refrigeration station.
 Here, the combination of maglev and all frequency conversion is the first in China and it has effectively reduced the energy consumption of the building.
 The refrigeration system in the building has further saved energy by 50% when compared to the published energy-saving standards.

 Comprehensive Application of Digital Technology